nuxencs/seasonpackarr/README.md

 See `docker-compose.yml` for an example.

-Make sure you use the correct path you have mapped within the container in the config file.
+Make sure you use the correct path you have mapped within the container in the config file.\
+After the first start you will need to setup the created config file in your config directory and start the container again.

 ## autobrr Filter setup